Search

 Working at heights – Scaffolds – Planks and Decks

-Scaffolds—Planks and decks Explain dangers Many scaffold injuries involve problems with planks.
-If scaffold planks and decks fail, you could be seriously injured or killed from a fall.
-You could also be thrown off balance and injure yourself with your tools or equipment.
-If scaffold planks are uncleated or unsecured, they can easily slide off. […]
+Working at Heights – Scaffolds – Planks and Decks Explain dangers Many scaffold injuries involve problems with planks.
+If scaffold planks and decks fail, you could be seriously injured or […]

 Read More